 - 4 players - 12 cards per player

 - Deal the remaining four cards face up in the middle of the table where they are easily accessible to both players.

-- The goal is to have four cards of the same number or face in each book.
+- The goal is to take cards from the middle that will help the player get all of the same number or face in the book they are holding.

-When a player takes a card from the middle, they must replace it with a card from the book in their hand before taking any other action.
-When a player is not looking at a book they must place it face down on the table.
-The video below features a mother and daughter demonstrating the game.
+- When a player takes a card from the four in the middle, they must replace it with a card from the book in their hand before taking any other action.

 James Bond Collectible Card Game